DeloitteAU/DDBreakpoints/README.md

 Make sure to ensure that the values used here match the values used in the SCSS.

 ## Change log

+`2.0.3` - July 2020

+- Updated JS library to support es6 while maintaining old version for backwards compatibility.
+Use `dd.breakpoints.es6.js` for the es6 version.

 `2.0.2` - June 2020